cassiozen/mithryn-ttrpg/combat.md

 This is the number and type of dice rolled when you attack.
 Dice may be d10, d12, or d20 — larger dice are more swingy but have a greater chance of rolling equal to or above the target’s Defense (DF) score.

-Smaller dice are less likely to breach the target’s Defense (DF), but rolling the die’s maximum number is always a hit.

 ### Rushed Damage